DON’T MISS

 PwC’s Global Workforce Hopes and Fears Survey asked 52.000 workers in 44 countries around the world about working hours, conditions, salaries and overall satisfaction with work.
 The survey, commissioned for the World Economic Forum in Davos, highlighted the so-called “global resignation” - a trend where workers quit roles and apply for new jobs that are more personally fulfilling.

-In Switzerland, 18 percent of workers are thinking about changing jobs in the near future.
+In Switzerland, 18 percent of workers are thinking about getting their CV and job interview skills in order in the near future.
 According to Watson, this has been driven by a desire for higher salaries and more fulfilling work, a trend that has arisen since the end of federal COVID restrictions.

 Desire to switch to new remote jobs most common in young people

 The survey found that the desire to change jobs was most common among young people, both in Switzerland and globally.
-In all, baby boomers are the happiest with their current work, while Generation Z - people born after 1996 - are the least satisfied.
+In all, baby boomers are the happiest with their current work, while Generation Z - people born after 1996 - are the least satisfied and most likely to be preparing cover letters for other jobs.

 Another shift in attitude was found in the desire to work from home, with three-quarters of people in Switzerland wanting to continue some form of remote working.
 However, Switzerland was found to have 9 percent fewer “hybrid working” roles than the global average.